-38. Like other gay males in Argentina and the rest of Latin America, Mr. XXXX chose to isolate himself from classmates, family, indeed everyone in the society.
-He lived in constant fear, not only of being discovered and/or "outed", but of being denied employment, thrown out on the street, even beaten or killed by the police, the military, or thugs in the street.
+- 41. Like other gay males in Argentina and the rest of Latin America, Mr. XXXX chose to isolate himself from classmates, family, indeed everyone in the society.
+He lived in constant fear, not only of being rejected and discriminated against, but of being beaten or killed by fellow students, street gangs, groups of thugs in the street, even the police and the military.
+As noted below, Mr. XXXX had every reason to fear the police and the military. - 42.
+In addition, the male "fem" is a threat to all the females of the family because the female is always responsible for the maintenance of family values, family morals and the image of the family in the outside world.